ranjitjhala/flux-tutorial/typ/ch10_equality.typ

 to make `is_admin` and `is_guest` trivial one-liners instead of all the ceremony of a function-call wrapped inside a `match` statement.
 //
-//*Implementing (Partial) Equality*
-//
-I'm pretty sure that despite my telling you not to use `==` above, you tried it anyway, or perhaps you anticipated that you _could not_ use it because we have not yet implemented the `PartialEq` trait for `Role` which is what Rust uses to implement `==` and `!=` comparisons.
+Despite my telling you not to use `==` above, I'm pretty certain that you tried it anyway.
+Or perhaps you anticipated that you _could not_ use it because we have not yet implemented the `PartialEq` trait for `Role` which is what Rust uses to implement `==` and `!=` comparisons.